-ALASKA, ARIZONA, CALIFORNIA, COLORADO, CONNECTICUT, DISTRICT OF COLUMBIA, DELAWARE, HAWAII, ILLINOIS, MAINE, MARYLAND, MASSACHUSETTS, MICHIGAN, MINNESOTA, MONTANA, NEVADA, NEW HAMPSHIRE, NEW JERSEY, NEW MEXICO, NEW YORK, OHIO, OREGON, PENNSYLVANIA, RHODE ISLAND, VERMONT, WASHINGTON.
+ALASKA, ARIZONA, CALIFORNIA, COLORADO, CONNECTICUT, DISTRICT OF COLUMBIA, DELAWARE, HAWAII, ILLINOIS, MAINE, MARYLAND, MASSACHUSETTS, MICHIGAN, MINNESOTA, MONTANA, NEVADA, NEW HAMPSHIRE, NEW JERSEY, NEW MEXICO, NEW YORK, NORTH DAKOTA, OHIO, OREGON, PENNSYLVANIA, RHODE ISLAND, VERMONT, WASHINGTON.

 The Medical Marijuana dispensaries of the State of Nevada are authorized to sell medical marijuana to card holders from the states above if the patient presents a State or local government-issued medical marijuana card.

 Passed in 2016 and coming soon: ARKANSAS, FLORIDA.

 Which Dispensaries are Open?
 Updated March 15, 2017

 Delivery Services are Illegal and Potentially Dangerous!

 To request a medical marijuana card application, please click on FORMS in the column on the right and select "Application Request Form." for a child under 18 years of age select "Minor Application Request Form.
 The new form requires copies of the front and back of your driver's license or state-issued ID.
 Please follow instructions carefully.
 Print, fill out and mail, email, fax or deliver the Application Request to:

 ATTN: Medical Marijuana Division